bitovi/academy/src/technology-consulting/6-building-rapport.md

 ### Remember that you share common goals

 When consultants are added to a project, it's common for an "us vs them" mentality to develop.
 This can lead to conflict and reduced trust, especially amongst client peers that may not understand why you're there.
 It's important to communicate early and often to the team that you share common goals.
-Refer back to the [learn-technology-consulting/transitioning-to-delivery#engagement-summary-document Engagement Summary Document] to refresh on the product's goals.
+Refer to the [learn-technology-consulting/transitioning-to-delivery#engagement-summary-document Engagement Summary Document] that was created at the start of the project to refresh on the product's goals.

 ### Speak up about things that employees are silent about

 Employees are often operating in fear.
-Fear of stepping on someone’s toes, getting reprimanded or fired, saying the wrong thing and feeling embarrassed, etc. Bitovi will never fire an employee for speaking truth to power, so take advantage of it!
+Fear of stepping on someone’s toes, getting reprimanded or fired, saying the wrong thing and feeling embarrassed, etc.

 Be courageous and speak out openly about the problems you see that stand in the way of success.
 Organizational problems, dogmatic process, bad UX, etc. Of course be polite and respectful, but don’t be afraid to say what’s wrong.

 In the process of speaking honestly, clients tend to develop more and more trust in you, since you’re providing rare insights.

+For the Bitovians refreshing their consulting skills: Bitovi will never fire an employee for speaking truth to power, so take advantage of it!

 ## Rapport